This feature was first made in available in the 2020.005 release.

 By default, all users with the "KB ->View" permission will be able to read, search, and react to all Knowledge Base articles.
 In your Knowledge Base settings, you can to enable custom permissions for individual Knowledge Bases to add or remove view access from specific roles.
 See Per-Knowledge Base Permissions for more info.

-Users with the "Articles -> Add" permission can add, edit, delete and restore articles, as well as create, organize, and delete categories,
+Users with the "Articles -> Manage" permission can edit, delete and restore articles, as well as create, organize, and delete categories,

-By default, all users with the "Articles-->Add" permissions will be able to create, edit, delete and restore articles, as well as create, organize, and delete categories, in all Knowledge Bases.
+By default, all users with the "Articles-->Add" and "Articles -> Manage" permissions will be able to create, edit, delete and restore articles, as well as create, organize, and delete categories, in all Knowledge Bases.
 In your Knowledge Base settings, you can to enable custom permissions for individual Knowledge Bases to add or remove this level of access from specific roles.
 See Per-Knowledge Base Permissions for more info.